rajeshsirsikar/yt2-mp3/README.md

 ## FAQ / Limits (Public Hosting)

 - Some videos return “Sign in to confirm you’re not a bot” or are private/members‑only.
-  - Public instances do not use user cookies.
-Such videos will return a 403 with a clear message.
+  - Provide valid cookies (see above) to access them; otherwise the API returns a 403-style JSON error.
 - Rate limiting / 429 from YouTube
   - The API has basic per-IP rate limiting.
 If YouTube rate limits the backend, the API returns 429.
 Try later.
 - Live streams / DRM / geo restrictions
   - Live/DRM content is not supported.
-Geo-blocked content may fail even with `--geo-bypass`.
+Geo-blocked content is likely to fail.
 - Logged-in only / age-restricted videos
-  - The server automatically asks `yt-dlp` to reuse your Chrome cookies via `--cookies-from-browser`.
-On macOS it looks for the standard Chrome profile under `~/Library/Application Support/Google/Chrome`; on Linux it checks `~/.config/google-chrome` and, if needed, the Flatpak profile `~/.var/app/com.google.Chrome/`.
-Override with `YTDLP_COOKIES_FROM_BROWSER` (e.g. `chrome:/custom/path`).
-You can use `~` in the override—it expands to the container user’s home.
-Alternatively, export a Netscape-format cookie jar and point `YTDLP_COOKIES_FILE` at it to pass `--cookies`.
-Set `YTDLP_NO_COOKIES=1` to disable cookie usage entirely.
+  - Supply cookies as described above.
+Automatic browser extraction is not available in this mode.
 - Legal use
   - Use only for content you own or have permission to download; comply with platform Terms of Service.